novski/Midibox/README.md

 the source of this work is to find at www.ucapps.com

-There you can find friends at www.midibox.org/forums
+You can find involved people at www.midibox.org/forums

 Partslists are in Progress..